 So, what is it?
 It's a point and click adventure that's fairly obviously inspired by Shadowgate, with the copy that's floating around the web officially version 2.1 Gold Edition, because even back in 1991, that stuff was happening.
-If you've played Dare To Dream, it'll look pretty familiar—it's a forerunner to the Unreal engine called simply the "Really?" engine, with its split windows, giant grey buttons and delightful cyan text that not merely informs you that the status box you are looking at is the StatusBox, but slaps a TM on the end to make absolutely sure.
-According to trivia on MobyGames (though not in this copy that I can find to confirm...), it also featured a plea for registration with the somewhat mixed message "not only will you get a great product and a company who stands behind it, you will help me to join a company like Sierra or Lucasfilm to make the greatest games ever someday."
+If you've played Dare to Dream, it'll look pretty familiar—it's a forerunner to the Unreal engine called simply the "Really?" engine, with its split windows, giant grey buttons and delightful cyan text that not only informs you the status box you are looking at is the StatusBox, but slaps a TM on the end to make absolutely sure.
+According to the Internet Archive (though not this copy that I can confirm), it also featured a plea for registration with the somewhat mixed message "not only will you get a great product and a company who stands behind it, you will help me to join a company like Sierra or Lucasfilm to make the greatest games ever someday."

-But let's look at the game!
-Squinting, because the already tiny window is further shrunk by the odd decision to put all of the scenes into the pages of a book.
+But let's look at the game—squinting, because the already tiny window is further shrunk by the odd decision to put all of the scenes into the pages of a book.
 There's no animation or anything, but I suppose disk size might have demanded it.
 Also, you'll notice the traditional Windows Blue Gradient in the background, which was far cooler than you might think after the fact.
-I'm assuming that's not however the Blue Streak that Cliffy's new game is named after though, any more than this.

 On the plus side, at least if you are going to die here, there's more warning than in Shadowgate.